Somelezo123/odin-recipes/README.md

-On this section of the course I wish to complete my html basic knowledge studies and be able to practice and improve on it
+# odin-recipes

+This File exists to practice my html skills